Yhnlvy/panther/doc/source/man/bandit.rst

   -b BASELINE, --baseline BASELINE
-                        path of a baseline report to compare against (only JSON-formatted files are accepted) --ini INI_PATH        path to a .bandit file that supplies command line arguments
+                        path of a baseline report to compare against (only JSON-formatted files are accepted) --ini INI_PATH        path to a .panther file that supplies command line arguments
   --version             show program's version number and exit